LibrariesHacked/librarieshacked.github.io/_posts/2020-09-24-web-accessibility.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">One of the best ways to measure digital information illiteracy is to measure the quantity of PDFs an org creates.
 A PDF is a sure sign that an org has not adapted to digital but is rather forcing digital to adapt to its print culture and practices.</p>&mdash; Gerry McGovern (@gerrymcgovern) <a href="https://twitter.com/gerrymcgovern/status/1284824726200778755?ref_src=twsrc%5Etfw">July 19, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Libraries in lockdown have been forced online.
-But that has meant pushing print practices online, where they are inappropriate.
+Libraries have been forced online.
+But that's meant pushing print practices online, where they are inappropriate.
 Many services used poster templates to put their online events into image format, and then posted these on social media.
 In some cases the image was the only way to discover the events that were being run.
 That's not a mature digital service.

 #### What is the answer?